The turmeric

 Preparation:

-- In a small saucepan, mix the milk, turmeric, cinnamon, black pepper, and ginger (if using).
+- In a small saucepan, combine the milk, turmeric, cinnamon, black pepper, and ginger (if using).

-- Heat the mixture over medium heat, ensuring it simmers gently rather than boiling.
+- Heat the mixture over medium heat, ensuring it doesn't boil, but only simmers gently.

 - Let the mixture simmer gently for about 10 minutes to allow the flavors to develop, stirring occasionally.